 The independent review is due to report in September 2019 and the Council intends to wait for this report before making decisions about the future operating model for the Waste service.
-We therefore do not yet have sufficient information to conclude that this risk has been sufficiently mitigated.
+We therefore do not yet have sufficient information to conclude that this risk has been sufficiently mitigated and concerns still exist over the effectiveness of industrial relations.

-We concluded that these matters are evidence of weakness in informed decision making: acting in the public interest through demonstrating and applying principles and values of sound governance by failing to establish effective industrial relations.
+We concluded that these matters are evidence of weakness in informed decision making: acting in the public interest through demonstrating and applying principles and values of sound governance.